 Principal Guest Conductor

 Now resident in Berlin, Yamada was born in Kanagawa, Japan, in 1979.
-As a student, he formed Yokohama Sinfonietta, where he remains Music Director.
 He was awarded the Ataka-Prize in 2001 when he graduated from the conducting course at Tokyo National University of Fine Arts & Music.
 He also studied under Gerhard Markson at the Mozarteum Salzburg in 2002.
 In 2011 he received the Idemitsu Music Prize for young artists in Japan.